Clean energy jobs

 Clean energy jobs also include workers who are employed in industries that generate power from wind, solar, bioenergy, geothermal, and low-impact hydro technologies.

 Minnesotans who build and develop hybrid and plug-in electric vehicles, as well as those who develop clean fuels like biodiesel and non-corn ethanol from grasses or agricultural waste are also part of the clean energy sector.
-An emerging clean energy sector in Minnesota is advanced grid, which employs people working to modernize how energy is stored and distributed to consumers.

 To learn more about the 61,000+ Minnesotans employed in clean energy visit our Names Behind the Numbers | Minnesota series.